harjitmoe/egs-indices/README.md

 You may need to edit the scripts to use the correct path to a GNU wget.
 Also, you need a GNU wget (not busybox).

-To update the databases on official titles and date anomolies:
+To update the databases on official titles and date anomalies:

 * Delete a.txt
 * Rename metadataegs3.txt to a.txt (this is used by the script as the starting point).
 * Run htmlonlyyo.py
 * Force copy metadataegs3.txt into the repository root.

-To check for any anomolous date lookup successes (this should not be done too frequently):
+To check for any anomalous date lookup successes (this should not be done too frequently):

 * Delete b.txt
 * Rename dateswork.txt to b.txt (this is used by the script as the starting point).